stopsopa/line/README.md

     create: $('<div></div>'), // default it's div, you can change to $('<span></span>')
     cls: '_line',
     id : false,
+    css: {
-    css: {  // you can change styles by $(..).css() directly on returned linediv like above...
+        // you can change styles by $(..).css() directly on returned linediv like here...
-        borderTop: '1px solid black',
+        // but be carefull that you can override
+        // 'width', 'style' or 'color' defined few lines below
         height: '0',
         zIndex: '999',
         zoom: 1
-    }
+    },
+    width: 1,
+    style: 'solid',
+    color: 'black'
 }
 ```